shiraji/intellij-plugin-with-gradle-wizard/README.md

 # gradle-intellij-plugin wizard

+**Deprecated**

+This plugin is now deprecated because there is official support for creating gradle based intellij plugin.

+New Project | Gradle | IntelliJ Platform Plugin

 IntelliJ plugin that adds a wizard that creates a plugin module with [gradle-intellij-plugin](https://github.com/JetBrains/gradle-intellij-plugin).

 # How to Use?